shyndman/betamax/README.md

 ## ✨Featuring:

 - Recording and playback of arbitrary HTTP interactions sequences
+- Naming of fixtures based on the names of your tests, and their groups
 - Automatic test failure (in playback mode) when expected requests do not arrive
-- Automatic naming of fixtures, based on the names of your tests, and their groups
 - Support for the entire set of `http`'s request types — basic, streamed, and multipart
 - Easy set up!